 - a.
-How will you help and prepare my child to join your school? - Normally a transition meeting with the nursery takes place prior to the child joining.
+How will you help and prepare my child to join your school? - We liaise closely with the previous settings and arrange transition meetings prior to the child joining.
 New children with SEND are observed and their previous assessments are looked at, the use of Pupil Passports will be put in place and discussion with new parents are undertaken to ensure a smooth transfer of support. - b.
 How will you prepare my child young people to join their next year group/school/college/ stage of education or life?